 And This is Why I Don't Recommend the Look for Less

 Style doesn't come from what (or who) you wear, but how you wear it.
-Style also doesn't come from how full your closet it, but how thoughtfully you shop for what you wear.
+Style also doesn't come from how full your closet is, but how thoughtfully you shop for what you wear.
 You can be the most stylish person in a room with a closet of only ten items, if those ten items fit your body, fit your lifestyle, and are made of the best quality you can afford.

-Blogs, TV shows, and magazines that create the look for less are rarely looking deep into what they are selling.
+Influencers, style “experts,” and magazines that create the look for less are rarely looking deep into what they are selling.
 They are focusing on the quick fix, the one outfit, versus a life with the garment.
 It may look great on a TODAY Show segment or in an Instagram photo, but it's less likely to look great IRL and more likely to be donated after a single season.

 A bit of a novel, but I hope you understand now why I don't recommend the look for less.
 You deserve clothing that works as hard as you do, is as thoughtful as you, and is of the best quality you deserve.
 You don't need the look for less to look like a million bucks.